btcpayserver/btcpayserver/README.md

 ## How to debug

-If you want to debug, use Visual Studio Code or Visual studio 2017.
+If you want to debug, use Visual Studio Code or Visual Studio 2017.

 You need to run the development time docker-compose as described [in the test guide](BTCPayServer.Tests/README.md).

-You can then run the debugger by using the Launch Profile `Docker-Regtest` on either Visual Studio Code or Visual studio 2017.
+You can then run the debugger by using the Launch Profile `Docker-Regtest` on either Visual Studio Code or Visual Studio 2017.

 If you need to debug ledger wallet interaction, install the development time certificate with: